drkitt/drkitt/README.md

 ### Hi! 👋

-I'm Alex, a fifth-year Computer Science Honours student at the University of Manitoba.
+I'm Alex, a Computer Science graduate student at the University of Manitoba.
 On the side I enjoy gardening, cooking, playing video games, staying up way too late working on a side project, and catching up on sleep, usually in that order.

 #### Recent and ongoing projects: